-Like many Berlin hotels, this Mitte landmark has a storied past, first as a seven-storey department store in the late 1920s, then as the HQ of the Reich Youth Leadership and, after the war, home to the Communist Party’s Central Committee.
-Now, as hipster haunt Soho House Berlin since 2010, it’s one of the city’s most creative spaces.
-Open from Monday to Friday, its Cowshed Spa, with its plush velvet chaises, traditional Turkish hammam and relaxation pods.
-The spa offers Cowshed Parties, giving gatherings of five or more exclusive use of the space with two treatments per person, snacks, a gift bag and more.
+This Mitte landmark has a storied past, first as a seven-storey department store in the late 1920s, then as the HQ of the Reich Youth Leadership and, after the war, home to the Communist Party’s Central Committee.
+Now, as hipster haunt Soho House Berlin since 2010, it boasts the Cowshed Spa, with velvet chaises, a traditional Turkish hammam and relaxation pods.
+The spa offers Cowshed Parties, giving gatherings of five or more exclusive use of the space with two treatments per person, snacks, a gift bag and other extras.

 The Stadtbad Oderberger in Prenzlauer Berg has been through multiple incarnations since it opened in 1902, first as a public bathhouse then, after it was forced to close in 1986, an art exhibition space.
 It was renovated and reopened as a hotel in 2016 with the pool area still at its heart, featuring a 20m (65ft) swimming pool and a Finnish-style sauna, while the oak floors and high ceilings of the suites allow you to experience true Berlin Altbau (old building) living.

 The Almodóvar Hotel on Boxhagener Strasse has a rustic aesthetic that suits its location in trendy Friedrichshain.
 The hotel prides itself on an approach that is eco-friendly, energy-saving, ethical and sustainable, with its Bistro Bardot focusing on vegetarian fare.
 The rooftop spa is a minimalist and understated space with beanbags, a Finnish sauna and great city views.
 You don’t have to leave the comfort of your room for a massage either – book at reception and a professional massage therapist will come directly to you.

 Frank Lopez contributed additional reporting to this article.